 DeWayne: We cannot rule out aortic valve leakage.
 However, this difference was most striking in a transgenic model that had notably small hearts.
 It was less evident in mice with larger hearts.
 These observations led to the notion that it was an outflow tract obstruction; although it is possible that some combination of small aortic valve and catheter may lead to valvular insufficiency.
 Unfortunately, I don’t have the PV loops showing this effect.

 ADI Team: Millar Catheters use the Conductance method to measure the ventricular volume.
-The pages 3 and 9 of the MPVS Ultra Users Guide located HERE as well as the scientific paper HERE (Pacher et al. 2008) cover the basics of the conductance volume method.
+This scientific paper HERE (Pacher et al. 2008) covers the basics of the conductance volume method.

 ADI Team: The analysis that is desired should be considered when developing your protocol.
 If ESPVR and EDPVR are the only parameters of interest, you really do not need to do any saline bolus or cuvette calibrations as these are purely a relationship change measure occurring during a procedure (occlusion).
 EF%, CO estimates, and SV are common parameters that require volume measurements, in which the most accurate volume data will be produced by doing the saline and cuvette calibration for each animal, and is recommended by Millar and ADInstruments.
 Depending on the protocol and treatments, researchers will sometimes choose to use cuvette calibration values from a few animals of a population and apply them across the population to speed up their procedures, but care should be taken if you choose to use a representative value when individual physiological differences are common.
 The ADInstruments Webinar located HERE covers this topic in further detail.